hongzhonglu/vivarium/lens/environment/README.md

 ### timeline strings
 Timelines can be specified by a string, with events separated by commas, and each event given a time (in seconds) and media.

-Timeline strings can simply specifying stock media:
+Timeline strings can specifying stock media:
 > timeline_str = '0 minimal, 10 minimal_minus_oxygen, 100 minimal'

-Combine media with + operation, specifying volumes of each media
+New media can combine existing media with + operation, specifying volumes of each:
 > timeline_str = '0 M9_GLC 0.8 L + 5X_supplement_EZ 0.2 L, 100 M9_GLC 0.5 L + 5X_supplement_EZ 0.5 L'

-Add ingredients to existing media with +/- operations
+New media can be specified by adding ingredients to existing media with +/- operations:
 > timeline_str = '0 minimal 1 L + GLT 0.2 mmol 1 L + LEU 0.05 mmol .1 L, 10 minimal_minus_oxygen 1 L + GLT 0.2 mmol 1 L, 100 minimal 1 L + GLT 0.2 mmol 1 L'

 Ingredients can be removed from existing media, with Infinity removing all of the ingredient: